 When we talk about language learning in the workplace, we tend to think of those employees who might be going on an overseas assignment and will be required to do business in the local language.
 While that is a key use of language training, there are many more benefits to bringing language learning to your workforce.

-Those benefits are discussed in our new report, Driving Global Readiness: A Road Map, available now.
+Those benefits are discussed in this report, Driving Global Readiness: A Road Map.
 It describes not only the challenges and opportunities facing businesses in the international economy, but also how language learning can benefit the employee here at home.

-For instance, 70% of the respondents from the 2015 Rosetta Stone Business Language Impact Study—which informs much of the new report—say that language training has made them more productive with their teams, partners, and vendors.
+For instance, 70% of the respondents from the 2015 Rosetta Stone Business Language Impact Study, say that language training has made them more productive with their teams, partners, and vendors.
 More than half estimate their time saved after language training at three hours per week!

 And it’s not just productivity.
 From the example at the beginning of this post, customer retention tends to be the main driver of language learning in an organization.
 57 percent of respondents to the Impact Study said their language training has allowed them to reach a broader range of customers.